houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 On a side note, different configurations of states and transitions yields different regular languages.
 It's possible that DFAs with seemingly different configurations accept the same set of strings.
 Intuitively, this is how seemingly different regular expressions act as syntactic sugar for the same regular language (like `(aa)*` and `(a{2})*`).

 So far, we've discussed how regular languages are recognised by and are intrinsically tied to DFAs.
 Since regular expressions act as syntactic for regular languages, we've also illustrated an intrinsic tie between DFAs and regular expressions.
 A key insight from this tie is that if some concept/object is incompatible with a DFA, then it must be incompatible with regular languages and regular expressions.
-To further illustrate this incompatibility, let's take a look at Chomsky's Hierarchy.

 ## 2. An Issue Of Language Recognition